particle-iot/uber-library-example/README.md

 ## Getting Started

+### 1. Define a function to create library boilerplate

-1. Copy and paste this into a bash or zsh shell or .rc file.
+Copy and paste this into a bash or zsh shell or .profile file.

 ```bash
 create_spark_library() {